pandas-dev/pandas/doc/source/development/contributing_docstring.rst

         Add up two integer numbers.

-        This function simply wraps the `+` operator, and does not do anything interesting, except for illustrating what is the docstring of a very simple function.
+        This function simply wraps the `+` operator, and does not do anything interesting, except for illustrating what the docstring of a very simple function looks like.

         Parameters
         ----------